 This dues waiver does not take effect until the dues year immediately following the Board of Directors' approval.
 A completed application is necessary to begin the approval process for state REALTOR® Emeritus status, which must be completed by the candidate's local association/board.
 Documentation substantiating the candidate's fifty (50) years of membership must be attached to the application.

-Certification forms are due to the state association no later than one week prior to the January meeting of the Maryland Association of REALTORS® Board of Directors.
+Certification forms are due to the state association no later than one week prior to the winter meeting of the Maryland REALTORS® Board of Directors.

-This award was established by the MAR Executive Committee in 2007 to pay tribute to David E. Maclin, a graduate of the MAR Leadership Academy.
-Criteria: A current Leadership Academy class participant who best embodies, "Cherish the Moment", the inscription David chose to reflect his presidency with the Prince George's County Association of REALTORS in 2006.
+This award was established by the Maryland REALTORS® Executive Committee in 2007 to pay tribute to David E. Maclin, a graduate of the Maryland REALTORS® Leadership Academy.
+Criteria: A current Leadership Academy class participant who best embodies, "Cherish the Moment", the inscription David chose to reflect his 2006 presidency with the Prince George's County Association of REALTORS®.
 Each participant is to provide a brief statement as to why they were selected.

 Awarding: Current Academy participants are instructed to complete a form which asks for a nominee's name and a brief explanation of why they chose the nominee, based on someone who embodies "Cherish the Moment".
 The award is presented during the Leadership Academy's graduation ceremony at the conclusion of the program each spring.

 This scholarship was original created by Adam Cockey Jr. at the time of his presidency.
 Adam named the award after his first broker, W.(Bill) H.C.
 Wilson.
-The scholarship covers the tuition costs for the receipent.
+The scholarship covers the Leadership Academy tuition costs for the recipient.

-Criteria: The candidate should demonstrat: Intergrity, Commitment to the Real Estate Profession, Professional Demeanor, Willingess to Give time to the local, state and national Associations, Community Involvement, High regard for the NAR Code of Ethics, Belief in Continued Learning; and a Desire to Lead.
+Criteria: The candidate should demonstrate: integrity, commitment to the real estate profession, professional demeanor, willingness to give time to the local, state and national associations, community Involvement, a high regard for the NAR Code of Ethics, a belief in continued learning; and a desire to lead.

 Recognition is a positive reward for a job well done.
 It is vital that we honor our members who have given outstanding service to the real estate industry and the Local Boards/Associations.